 I know by late October, you’ve probably seen a million recipes for pumpkin bread…….am I right?
 So what makes this pumpkin bread recipe so special?
 Maybe it’s the walnuts and juicy raisins, or maybe it’s the sweet maple glaze drizzled over the top………or maybe it’s just the fact that this pumpkin bread has stood the test of time in our family for years.
 So make room in your recipe box for this one!

-Like other quick bread recipes, such as banana bread, zucchini bread, and humming bird bread, pumpkin bread is easy, can also be made into muffins and it freezes well.
+Like other quick bread recipes, such as banana bread, zucchini bread, and hummingbird bread, pumpkin bread is easy, can also be made into muffins and it freezes well.
 Quick breads are also great for gift giving.
 Just remember to make enough to keep some for yourself.

 If you are making loaves of pumpkin bread, let me share a little trick (that I forgot to share with Allison when she made this batch, which is why our pumpkin bread loaf sunk in the middle a little)

-TIP for testing quick breads for doneness: There will often be a large crack running down the center of the bread, this is normal.
+TIP for testing quick bread for doneness: There will often be a large crack running down the center of the bread, this is normal.
 The inside of the crack should not look wet.
 Use that crack (or center of loaf if there is no crack) to test with a toothpick.
-Place the toothpick half way down in center of the crack of the bread.
+Place the toothpick half way down in the center of the crack of the bread.
 If the toothpick comes out clean, it’s done.
 If you prefer a slightly gooey center (like my family does), remove the bread when there are still a few crumbs on the toothpick.
 If the toothpick comes out wet with batter, keep it in the oven and test again in another 10- 15 minutes.

 The maple glaze is an addition that I made last year.
-If you don’t want the glaze (I wont judge you) simple dust with powdered sugar.
+If you don’t want the glaze (I won’t judge you) simple dust with powdered sugar.
 I like pumpkin bread both ways.
 The maple glaze makes it seem more like a dessert, while the powdered sugar dusting taste more like a classic pumpkin bread or pumpkin muffin.

 Let’s talk about the maple glaze just a minute.
 If you prefer a thinner glaze that you can pour on and run over the sides, use water or regular milk for the liquid.
 If you want a thicker more spreadable glaze, use whipping cream.
 The more fat in the liquid, the thicker the glaze will be.
-I used water this time, because I like to see it run down the sides of the pumpkin muffins.
+I used water this time because I like to see it run down the sides of the pumpkin muffins.
 When I glaze a loaf of pumpkin bread, I usually use heavy whipping cream.
 Either way, it’s delicious!